 The new BBC version is averaging one good segment per installment, which is all the old show ever did.
 They’ll get there, with or without Evans (or LeBlanc).

 I love Jerry Seinfeld’s “Comedians in Cars Getting Coffee,” available online or streamed through Crackle.
-It’s more about the comics than the cars or the coffee, but it’s a great vehicle (ahem) for Seinfeld to get together with his peers, talk about “the work” and chat a little about the classic car Jerry picks up the guest comic in.
+(UPDATE – Now on Netflix) It’s more about the comics than the cars or the coffee, but it’s a great vehicle (ahem) for Seinfeld to get together with his peers, talk about “the work” and chat a little about the classic car Jerry picks up the guest comic in.
 Margaret Cho he fetched in a zany Mazda Cosmo last week.
-New shows are uploaded Thursday nights.

 “Jay Leno’s Garage” is about another comic with a car Jones, and Leno is, if anything, more famous for his cars than even the Great Seinfeld.
 The show has multiple elements — celebrities, stunts, themes, etc. It predates Seinfeld’s show (it started on Youtube before finding a slot on CNBC), but feels like a bigger budget attempt to best it.
 Leno is affable and only occasionally insufferable (a knock on his later “Tonight Show” tenure), and the show is a winner with good segments on “investment collectible cars” and the like.
 He’s competitive, so if Seinfeld is picking up Obama in a Corvette, Leno is coming for Joe Biden in a Corvette.
 And the show is getting better, something I look for in a car series.